 GALATIANS 3:2,5,6,7: “…… Did you receive the Spirit by the works of the law, or by the hearing of faith?
 5 Therefore He who supplies the Spirit to you and works miracles among you, does He do it by the works of the law, or by the hearing of faith?- 6 just as Abraham ‘believed God, and it was accounted to him for righteousness.’
 7 Therefore know that ONLY those who are of faith are sons of Abraham.”

-GALATIANS 3:10,13 DOES NOT SAY THE LAW IS A CURSE, BUT THAT BREAKING IT CAN INCUR A CURSE, WHICH IS DEATH.
+GALATIANS 3:10,13 BELOW DOES NOT SAY THAT THE LAW ITSELF IS A CURSE, BUT THAT BREAKING IT CAN INCUR A CURSE, WHICH IS DEATH.

 GALATIANS 3:10,13: “For as many as are of the works of the law are under the curse; for it is written, ‘Cursed is everyone who does not continue in all things which are written in the book of the law, to do them.’ …… 13 Christ has REDEEMED us from the curse of the law, having become a curse for us, (for it is written, ‘Cursed is everyone who hangs on a tree.)” — NKJV

 A related OT verse helps explain what the curse is in Galatians 3:10-13.
 Hosea 13:14: “I will ransom them from the power of the grave; I will REDEEM them from death ……” Jesus Christ, Who is the God of the OT, said that He will redeem the righteous from death, which is the curse of the law.
-It is death that is the curse.
+DEATH is the curse, NOT the law itself.

 To understand these verses the context must be recognized by reading Galatians 3:10-12: “For as many as are of the works of the law are under the curse; for it is written, ‘Cursed is everyone who DOES NOT continue in all things which are written in the book of the law, to do them.’
 11 But that no one is justified by the law in the sight of God is evident, for ‘the just shall live by faith.’
 12 Yet the law is not of faith, but the man who does them shall live by them.”
 Verse 13 DOES NOT say that Christ redeemed us from the law, but rather from the curse (referring to the penalty for law disobedience which can even be death) of the law.
 “Us” is referring to converted, law obeying Christians.
 Verse 13 also does not state or even imply that there is no need to continue observing the law.
 In addition, verse 13 does not say that a curse is imposed on those who obey the law.
 You cannot say that the law itself is now a curse after Paul himself in Romans 7:12 said that the “law is holy, and the commandment holy and just and good.”
 He also said that it is the doers of the law, not the hearers, who are justified in Romans 2:13.